 - Use the In-Park Digital Displays located throughout the theme parks which will tell you which boarding group is currently being admitted to the land.

-Whether you use the app or a paper boarding pass, look at any of these locations to find out which boarding groups are currently being loaded for that attraction.
+Whether you use the app or a paper boarding pass, you can still look at any of the in-park displays to find out which boarding groups are currently being loaded for that attraction.

 Boarding Group Return Times – How Long Does it Take to Get Called?